ebs-universe/pysamloader/README.rst

  - Writing to multiple flash planes is not currently supported.
 This application will always write to the first flash plane and will start at the beginning.
+ - The use of xmodem send file to write flash doesn't seem to work.
+Flash is instead written using SAM-BA ``write_word`` commands, which is about 20 times slower.

 Future Directions
 .................